25 Best Things to Do in Sequoia & Kings Canyon National Park

 The General Sherman Tree is the biggest tree in the world, so for obvious reasons, it’s absolutely a must-see if it’s your first time visiting Sequoia National Park!

-That being said, the General Sherman Tree is really just the beginning of the 2.9-mile (4.7 km) Congress Trail, which extends beyond the Sherman Tree through some of the most pristine Sequoia groves in the world!
+That said, the General Sherman Tree is really just the beginning of the longer 2.9-mile (4.7 km) Congress Trail, which extends beyond the Sherman Tree through some of the most pristine Sequoia groves in the world!

-In any case, the Sherman Tree Trail is truly a one-of-a-kind adventure, and it goes without saying that it is easily the most popular trail in Sequoia National Park.
+In any case, the Sherman Tree Trail is truly a one-of-a-kind adventure, and it goes without saying that it is easily the most popular trail in Sequoia National Park!

-Therefore, I highly recommend reading my thoughts about when to visit the Sherman Tree in my separate post, as it can undoubtedly be an entirely different experience, depending on when you choose to visit during the day.
+This is why I highly recommend reading my thoughts about when to visit the Sherman Tree in my separate post, as it can undoubtedly be an entirely different experience, depending on when you choose to visit during the day.

 Read My Separate Post: General Sherman Tree Trail

-General Sherman Tree Sequoia National Park
+General Sherman Tree Trail Sequoia National Park

 My Print - General Sherman Tree